 Lordgenome from Tengen Toppa Gurren Lagann, who's at least seven feet tall and densely muscular.
 Even more so with Thymilph the Crasher, first among his four generals and literal 800 Pound Gorilla.

 Futari wa Pretty Cure takes this to truly ridiculous extremes.
-Everybody in the entire series is approximately human-scaled or smaller, except for the Queen of the Garden of Light, who I suspect could dance with an average Gundam, and her opposite number Dark King (or Evil King or however we're translating it this week), who is about the same height as her but has no legs (so a "complete" Dark King would be even bigger).
+Everybody in the entire series is approximately human-scaled or smaller, except for the Queen of the Garden of Light, who I suspect could dance with an average Gundam, and her opposite number Jaaku King, who is about the same height as her but has no legs (so a "complete" Jaaku King would be even bigger).
+They take it Up to Eleven during the Grand Finale of the sequel where they appear half as tall as Earth.
+The Big Bads from several spin-offs are also very large.
+Let's see:

 Bismark Waldstein, the leader of the Knights of the Round and the Emperor's personal bodyguard.
 Not only is he about as tall as Charles, but his Ace Custom is twice as tall as the average Knightmare Frame.
 He even wields a BFS on foot at one point!